whitfin/filterables/README.md

 Please note that SQLModel is still fairly new, and does not have a commitment to a specific API yet.
 As such this project will remain in the 0.x version line and has limited typing support due to the wide use of `Any` in SQLModel.

+The current version of this project supports SQLite, MySQL and MariaDB drivers for SQLModel.
+Support for PostgreSQL is tentative and may work as-is, depending on which features you use.
+The easiest way is to try it out and file issues as needed!